OctopusDeploy/docs/docs/deployment-process/project-triggers/deployment-target-triggers.md

 - [Implement immutable infrastructure environments](/docs/deployment-patterns/elastic-and-transient-environments/immutable-infrastructure.md) (sometimes called "Phoenix Environments").
 - Remove deployment targets that have gone offline.
 For instance, disable a machine in Octopus and have a deployment process that removes disabled machines from your load balancer.

-On the surface Automatic Deployments appear to be simple, however they can grow complex very quickly and we recommend reading our [Elastic and Transient Environments](/docs/deployment-patterns/elastic-and-transient-environments/index.md) guide before getting started with your own implementation.
+On the surface deployment target triggers appear to be simple, however they can grow complex very quickly and we recommend reading our [Elastic and Transient Environments](/docs/deployment-patterns/elastic-and-transient-environments/index.md) guide before getting started with your own implementation.

 ## Defining Automatic Deployment Triggers